Fall 2025 Global Asian Studies

 Introduction to Middle East and Muslim Feminisms

 3 hours.
 Same as ANTH 255 and GWS 255.
 Prerequisite(s): Completion of the English Composition requirement.
-World Cultures course.
+UIC GE World Cultures course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method